kimpham54/rust-book-homework-kim/README.md

 - traits can have multiple methods. each type that uses the trait must provide its own custom behaviour in the body of the method
 - can gain methods implicitly by defining traits that call other traits
 - default implementations, overriding implementations
+- traits can be parameters too, pass in any type that has that trait
+- trait bound set restrictions, if you want to constrain function to the same or different types can do so. with impl trait or with trait bound syntax <T: summary etc>
+- where clauses for cleaner function signatures
+- can return a value of a type that implements a trait if impl Trait is in the return position of a function signature. returns a type. useful for closures and iterators. can only return 1 type of that trait. multiple options not allowed
+- most of the time inferred like types. annotate when multiple types are possible, similarly annotate when lifetimes of refernces could be related in diff ways ensure its valid
+- annotate lifetimes for functions
+- 'a lifetime symbol denotation for borrow checker to check. means sshortest of the 2, doesn't change a lifetime and doesn't need to know exact lifetime . where lifetimes overlap
+- goes into function signature
+- string literals are refernces, use lifetimes for references

+3 rules for lifetimes
+1. all references get their own lifetime
+2. if one input the same lifetime gets assigned
+3. self gets same lifetime as output

 #### Chapter 11 - automated tests
 - assert!, assert_eq!, assert_neq!, Result<T,E>